KAdamek/AccRQA/README.md

 install.packages("AccRQA_x.y.z.tar.gz", repos=NULL, type="source")
 ```

-where **AccRQA_x.y.z.tar.gz" correspond to the version you downloaded with the full path to the file.
+where **AccRQA_x.y.z.tar.gz** correspond to the version you downloaded with the full path to the file.

 How to Install the C library (Linux)